ashbymichael/News/bc71fc0b-2b8b-42aa-a673-fd7a930f3189/content.md

 - Prior experience in sales or marketing
 - Creativity to come up with fun and crazy ideas
 - Analytical ability to figure out which methods are most effective
+- Good understanding of messaging
+- Concise and clear writing
 - High energy and lots of hustle
 - Passion for education